Probate Q&A Series

 When a person dies in North Carolina, their estate must pay valid debts and creditor claims before distributing remaining assets to heirs.
 The process starts when the personal representative (also known as the executor) qualifies with the clerk of superior court under Chapter 28A of the North Carolina General Statutes.
 The representative follows specific steps to notify creditors, evaluate claims, and settle debts.

 1. Notice to Creditors: Within 30 days of appointment, the personal representative must mail a notice to known creditors.
-They also must publish a notice in a local newspaper once a week for three consecutive weeks.
+They also must publish a notice in a local newspaper once a week for four consecutive weeks.
 This publication triggers the deadline for filing claims.
 See N.C.G.S. § 28A-15-2 and § 28A-15-3.

 Key Takeaways